Is Your Book a Good Business Card?

 “A book?” some say — with obvious horror.
 “I’ve never written a book!”

 Precisely my point.
 But let me back up a bit.

-When I started years ago, I soon realized the clients who got the media’s attention most quickly were those who’d written a book.
-Not just any book, mind you, but one aligned with their promotion.
-The apple salesmen who wrote about apples were far more successful getting media coverage than those who wrote about oranges – and those who hadn’t written anything.
+When I started EMSI 22 years ago, I soon realized the clients who got the attention of the media most quickly were those who’d written a book.
+Not just any book, mind you, but one that aligned with what they were promoting.
+The apple salesmen who wrote about apples were far more successful getting media coverage than those who wrote about oranges – and those who hadn’t written anything at all.

 Why?
 Because yesterday’s business cards are today’s books.
 They give their authors immediate credibility, establishing them as experts in their fields.
-Credibility opens the door to journalists, talk show hosts, bloggers, and anyone else creating content for hungry audiences.
-So who will they turn to as an expert source of information when a mysterious apple worm destroys orchards?
+Credibility opens the door to journalists, talk show hosts, bloggers and anyone else creating content for hungry audiences.
+Who will they turn to as an expert source of information when a mysterious apple worm is destroying orchards?
 Johnny Appleseed, author of Red All Over – The Core of the Apple Industry.

 • Decide on your book’s main idea.
-The central focus will be what drives the entire project, so it must match the message you want to convey and excite you.
-You’ll likely never see your project through to the end if you’re bored from the get-go.
+The central focus will be what drives the entire project, so it must match the message you want to convey and it must excite you.
+If you’re bored from the get-go, you’ll likely never see your project through to the end.
 A great way to test ideas is by running them through these five questions:

 1. What message am I enthusiastic about that I want to convey?